-The only readily available books are the Peterson First Guide to Caterpillars by Amy Wright published by Houghton Mifflin, and the Golden guide to Butterflies and Moths by Robert T. Mitchell.
+Some readily available books are the Peterson First Guide to Caterpillars (Amy Wright), the Golden guide to Butterflies and Moths (Robert T. Mitchell), and Caterpillars (Chris Earley).

 There are a few good resources available on the Internet, but there are thousands of kinds of moths and over 700 kinds of butterflies in North America and only a small portion of the caterpillars are illustrated in these sources.
 There are some photos of caterpillars in the image gallery on the Butterflies and Moths of North America web site.
 If you have a photograph, you can submit it to the site for help with identification by a regional expert.